ogulcanarbc/springboot-pact-contract-testing/README.md

 In order of;

 _Consumer_
-* Execute `mvn -Dtest=PactTestForDeliveryConsumerApi test` for create pact contract json
+* Execute `mvn -Dtest=PactForDeliveryConsumer test` for create pact contract json
 * Execute `mvn pact:publish` for publish to pact broker

 _Provider_